Businesses brace for learning curve as Ontario's vaccine certificates set to take effect Wednesday | CBC News

 Businesses brace for learning curve as Ontario's vaccine certificates set to take effect Wednesday

-Health Minister Christine Elliott has said she doesn't expect non-compliance to be an issue
+Province's health minister has said she doesn't expect non-compliance to be issue

 Pub manager Crystal Meikle is used to pivoting with the shifting rules for businesses during the COVID-19 pandemic.